 - Pet food should not be left in the yard

 Flying ants may not be that huge of a problem until they become aggressive.
 Flying ants only fly when it is mating season, and at that time of the year, they are the least dangerous.
 However, the fear of infestation is possible.
 In that case, a home protection plan can save you.
-For more information, you can contact us, and we would be delighted to help you.
+For more information, you can contact us for ant control in Cambridge, and we would be delighted to help you.